-Schoolhouse dollars and certifications: Reconsider the top 10 installations for case rates and consider the schoolhouses that are represented (Benning, Bragg, Hood, Jackson, Leonard Wood, Campbell, Bliss, Sill, Carson and Stewart).22 If a Soldier is unable to graduate due to missing seven to 10 field days, there is an associated cost.

-Any of the following are possible:

-- The Soldier is missing from his/her unit longer due to recycle, causing more funding and time for a new course slot; - The Soldier is returned to his/her unit without qualification; - A lieutenant is late in arriving at his/her first BCT, hindering the unit and professional development; - There is a requirement to send a replacement Soldier to gain certification; - There are gaps in additional-skill identifier coverage in a unit; and - There is temporary loss of promotion readiness pending school completion.

-When a Soldier lost his leg at Fort Benning in 2019, medical personnel there identified that the streptococcus bacteria that caused it had spread to 60 other Soldiers.
-In addition to the financial cost of treating those 60 Soldiers, there was an additional cost in time and money when leaders decided to preventively treat 10,000 Soldiers at Fort Benning with antibiotics.23
+Schoolhouse dollars and certifications: Reconsider the top 10 installations for case rates and consider the schoolhouses that are represented (Forts Benning, Bragg, Hood, Jackson, Leonard Wood, Campbell, Bliss, Sill, Carson, Stewart).
+If a Soldier is unable to graduate due to missing 7-10 field days, there is an associated cost.
+Any of the following are possible: the Soldier is missing from the unit longer due to recycle, which then requires additional funding and time for a new course slot; the Soldier returns to unit without qualification; a lieutenant arrives late to first BCT, hindering the unit and professional development; a requirement to send a replacement Soldier to gain certification, creating gaps in additional skill identifier (ASI) coverage in a unit; and a temporary loss of promotion readiness pending school completion.
+When a Soldier lost his leg at Fort Benning in 2019, they identified that the streptococcus bacteria that caused it had spread to 60 other Soldiers.
+In addition to the financial cost of treating those 60 Soldiers, there was an additional cost in time and money when leaders decided to preventively treat 10,000 Soldiers at Fort Benning with antibiotics.

-What about risk management?
+What about Risk Management?

-Some leaders view more constraints and risk mitigation as obstructions to their training efforts - they are wrong.
+Some leaders view additional constraints and risk mitigation as obstructions to their training efforts - they are wrong.
 Risk management is an enabler to organizational readiness, and the third principle of risk management is "accept no unnecessary risk."
-As the 40th Chief of Staff of the Army (CSA), GEN James C. McConville, stated, "People are always my No. 1 priority: our Army's people are our greatest strength and our most important weapons system."
+As the 40th Chief of Staff of the Army GEN James C. McConville stated, "People are always my #1 priority: Our Army's people are our greatest strength and our most important weapons system."
 It is worth the time and effort to invest in his priorities.

 There is clearly a risk associated with SSTIs; the next question is how to address it.
 First, identify the hazard.
-Using specific language from Army Techniques Publication (ATP) 5-19, Risk Management, the hazard or source in this case is bacteria.
-The mechanism is cuts, abrasions, trauma or germ spread.
-The outcome is SSTIs in troops.
-Assessing the hazards according to ATP 5-19, this would be classified as frequent; the severity would be moderate resulting from the likelihood of losing duty days due to injury/illness.
-Based on Table 1-1 in ATP 5-19, the risk of SSTI carries a high risk.

-That classification should frighten leaders, or at the very least cause hesitation and reflection.
-How many training events have I supervised with a high-risk hazard and without controls or mitigation in place?
+Using specific language from Army Techniques Publication (ATP) 5-19, Risk Management, the hazard or source in this case is bacteria; the mechanism is cuts, abrasions, trauma, or germ spread.
+The outcome is skin and soft tissue infections in troops.
+Assessing the hazards in accordance with ATP 5-19, this would be classified as frequent; the severity would be moderate, resulting from the likelihood of losing duty days due to injury/illness.
+Based on Table 1-1 in ATP 5-19, SSTI carries a high risk.
+That classification should frighten leaders or at the very least cause hesitation and reflection.
+How many training events have I supervised with a high-risk hazard without controls or mitigation in place?
 I immediately think back to every risk assessment I've seen in the last 15 years.
-I am certain I never saw SSTIs on a risk-assessment or risk-management worksheet.
+I am certain I never saw SSTIs on a risk assessment or risk management worksheet.